Prerequisite: Coach Introduction Training

 Young Athletes Coach Certification

 All Young Athletes coaches are required to earn certification prior to coaching.
-Individuals will not be allowed to coach until they have watched the self-guided video, Coaching Young Athletes, and completed the Young Athletes Coach Training Video Questionnaire.
+Individuals must watch the self-guided video below and complete the Young Athletes Coach Training Video Questionnaire.

 Coaches that take part in the Coach Education System are eligible to receive a SONJ certified coach credential.